Andr3w0w3n/BNRQ/README.md

 ![MainPage](https://github.com/Andr3w0w3n/BNRQ/blob/main/Assets/ReadMe/MainPage.png)

 To the top left you have the Preferences button and the Help button.
 These buttons bring you to the settings page and this ReadMe respectively.
-\nIn the center of the application you have the section where the list of files to be rendered will be displayed.
+<br>In the center of the application you have the section where the list of files to be rendered will be displayed.
-\nOn the right you have buttons to navigate and do basic modifications to this list.
+<br>On the right you have buttons to navigate and do basic modifications to this list.
-\nBelow the buttons you have a list of details about the selected file.
+<br>Below the buttons you have a list of details about the selected file.
 While you can select multiple files, no more than the first file selected will show the details in this section.

 ![RenderList](https://github.com/Andr3w0w3n/BNRQ/blob/main/Assets/ReadMe/RenderList.png)